-- 2.24 The PRA considers that reinsurance assets may be included as assets with fixed cash flows in an MA portfolio without relying on the limited exception of assets with HP cash flows, provided that firms can demonstrate the following: - any variation in timing, duration, and/or quantum of cash flows from the reinsurance asset (that is not otherwise captured by the MA eligibility conditions), is solely attributable to and reflects the variation in the timing, duration, and/or quantum of cash flows of the underlying (re)insurance obligations that are covered by the reinsurance asset; - the cash flows of the reinsurance asset replicate the cash flows of the underlying (re)insurance obligations covered without giving rise to material mismatch risk; - the insurance and/or reinsurance obligations that are covered under the reinsurance asset are properly included in an MA portfolio (ie they satisfy all the relevant MA eligibility conditions); - the reinsurance asset satisfies all the other MA eligibility conditions (including that it is structured in such a way that it produces cash flows with similar characteristics to the cash flows of bonds); and - the inclusion of the reinsurance asset in an MA portfolio is consistent with the assumptions underlying the MA as set out in chapter 1A, in particular, that it is consistent with the assumption that insurance and reinsurance undertakings will hold the matching assets to maturity. - 2.25 The PRA expects that, at a minimum, a similar demonstration would be provided by firms for any other asset where cash flows vary with the underwriting risks set out in the MA eligibility conditions. - 2.26 For the purposes of calculating the MA and satisfying the MA eligibility conditions (including cash flow matching), firms should risk adjust the reinsurance cash flows on the basis of Technical Provisions 11 of the PRA Rulebook.
+2.24 The PRA considers that reinsurance assets may be included as assets with fixed cash flows in an MA portfolio without relying on the limited exception of assets with HP cash flows, provided that firms can demonstrate the following:

+- any variation in timing, duration and/or quantum of cash flows from the reinsurance asset (that is not otherwise captured by the MA eligibility conditions) is solely attributable to, and reflects, the variation in the timing, duration and/or quantum of cash flows of the underlying (re)insurance obligations that are covered by the reinsurance asset; - the cash flows of the reinsurance asset replicate the cash flows of the underlying (re)insurance obligations covered without giving rise to material mismatch risk; - the insurance and/or reinsurance obligations that are covered under the reinsurance asset are properly included in an MA portfolio (ie they satisfy all the relevant MA eligibility conditions); - the reinsurance asset satisfies all the other MA eligibility conditions (including that it is structured in such a way that it produces cash flows with similar characteristics to the cash flows of bonds); and - the inclusion of the reinsurance asset in an MA portfolio is consistent with the assumptions underlying the MA as set out in Chapter 1A of this SS, in particular that it is consistent with the assumption that insurance and reinsurance undertakings will hold the matching assets to maturity.

+2.25 The PRA expects that, as a minimum, firms would be able to provide a similar demonstration for any other asset where cash flows vary with the underwriting risks set out in the MA eligibility conditions.

+2.26 For the purposes of calculating the MA and satisfying the MA eligibility conditions (including cash flow matching), firms should risk adjust the reinsurance cash flows on the basis of Technical Provisions 11.1.
 The adjustment made for the purposes of the MA calculation should be the same as that made for the purposes of calculating the value of the reinsurance recoverable.
 For the avoidance of doubt, the PRA does not expect firms to map the reinsurance to an FS.